arith-lang/proto-impl/docs/README.md

 Lisp code is easily recognizable due to its unique syntax: nearly everything is enclosed in parentheses.
 Lisp uses what are called *S-expressions* to achieve homoiconicity.
 That means Lisp code is equivalent to a Lisp data structure, which makes it simple to write programs that manipulate themselves.
 This makes Lisp possibly the most flexible and powerful programming language in existence.

 Arith is a Lisp-like language, meaning it uses Lisp syntax and certain conventions found in other Lisp languages, but we're ultimately not all that concerned about consistency with any particular Lisp dialect that's out there.
 We borrow from other Lisps when it fits what we're trying to do, but otherwise we're doing our own thing.

+### How is the language influenced by ML?

+Lisp and JavaScript are both dynamically typed languages.
+ML-family languages are strongly typed and use type inference.
+We are developing Arith as a gradually typed language, which means the developer is free to specify types as desired, and also incorporating type inference so the compiler can catch type errors before the program runs.

+All Arith functions are curried, a common feature found in ML languages, so they can be partially applied to create functions out of functions and give developers great flexibility in function use.

+We've also incorporated the pipeline operator which originated in F# and has made its way into other ML languages as well.

 ### Why are you writing this Lisp in JavaScript?